IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 }

 # Angular @@igComponent Pagination
 Pagination is used to split a large set of data into a sequence of pages that have similar content.
-Angular table pagination improves user experience and data interaction. @@igComponent pagination is configurable via the [`paging`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#paging) and [`perPage`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#perpage) inputs.
+Angular table pagination improves user experience and data interaction. @@igComponent pagination is configurable via a separate component projected in the grid tree by defining a `igx-paginator` tag, similar to adding of a column.
 As in any Angular Material table, the pagination in the @@igComponent supports template for custom pages.

 ## Angular Pagination Example